Tractor Supply (TSCO) Received its Third Buy in a Row

-After Telsey Advisory and Goldman Sachs gave Tractor Supply (NASDAQ: TSCO) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel maintained a Buy rating on Tractor Supply today and set a price target of $110.00.
-The company’s shares closed last Thursday at $95.08.
+After Wells Fargo and Robert W. Baird gave Tractor Supply (NASDAQ: TSCO) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Brian Nagel assigned a Buy rating to Tractor Supply today and set a price target of $110.00.
+The company’s shares closed last Tuesday at $102.94.

-Currently, the analyst consensus on Tractor Supply is a Moderate Buy with an average price target of $99.25, implying a 4.0% upside from current levels.
+Currently, the analyst consensus on Tractor Supply is a Moderate Buy with an average price target of $102.63, which is a -2.0% downside from current levels.
 In a report issued on April 16, Stephens also reiterated a Buy rating on the stock with a $102.00 price target.

 See today’s analyst top recommended stocks >>